 This type of tobacco is grown in the sub-continent (India, Pakistan and a lot of the surrounding nations) mainly, as well as some parts of Africa and South America.
 Would be found to be smoked in water pipes.

 When planting your own tobacco, there are a few things to keep in mind.
-First thing to make sure of is that you have some small pots and to spread the small tobacco seeds evenly.
-Make sure you have a good amount of potted soil for your plantlets.
+The first thing to make sure of is that you have some small pots and to spread the small tobacco seeds evenly.
+Make sure you have a good amount of potting soil for your plantlets.
 Water daily but do not disturb your seeds until you have seen sufficient growth.

 Tobacco seeds require a temperature which is a little higher than the average plant in the germination phase.
 So be sure to start growing your tobacco plant indoors as the seeds will need a temperature of around 24-27 Degrees Celsius.